 CAA-Accredited Speech Pathology Graduate Programs

-When selecting an SLP program, program admissions counselors recommend that you focus on programs that are accredited by the Council on Academic Accreditation (CAA).
 The CAA helps ensure that graduate programs for audiologists and speech-language pathologists provide quality education at the highest standards.
-CAA-accredited programs equip their students with the knowledge and core set of skills they’ll need when practicing professionally.
-Accreditation can also ensure that your teachers are highly qualified.
+CAA-accredited programs equip their students with the knowledge and core skills they’ll need to practice professionally.

 Are There Less Competitive Speech Pathology Graduate Programs?

-Master of Speech Therapy Programs, Minimum GPA Accepted
+Master of Speech Therapy Programs, GPA Benchmarks

 Speech Pathology Master’s Programs, No GRE Required